Large-scale Pre-trained Models are Surprisingly Strong in Incremental Novel Class Discovery: Method

-\textbf{Discovery Step.} In the first discovery task $\task\tsone$ (see pink box in Fig.~\ref{fig:method_framework}), we learn a mapping function $f\tsone \colon \X\tsone \to \Y\tsone$ in a self-supervised manner (\ie, using the Sinkhorn-Knopp cross-view pseudo-labelling~\cite{Caron2020UnsupervisedLO}) to discover the $\classes\tsone$ categories contained in the given unlabelled data set $\data\tsone$.
-The mapping function $f\tsone$ is modeled by a \textit{frozen} feature extractor $g(\cdot)$ and a \textit{\cosnormed} linear layer $h\tsone(\cdot)$ as task-specific classifier. $g(\cdot)$ is initialized by the self-supervised large-scale pre-trained weights $\theta_{g}$~\cite{Caron2021EmergingPI}, while $h\tsone(\cdot)$ is randomly initialized.
-In order to fully take advantage of the stable feature extractor, \ourspp additionally uses the learned model $f\tsone = h\tsone \circ g$ to compute pseudo per-class feature prototypes $\protomean_{\hat{c}\tsone}$ and the variances $\protovar_{\hat{c}\tsone}$ as \textit{proxies} for the novel classes in the current dataset $\data\tsone$ for future incremental steps.
+\textbf{Discovery Step.} In the introductory discovery task $\task\tsone$ (see Fig.~\ref{fig:method_framework}), we learn a mapping function $f\tsone \colon \X\tsone \to \Y\tsone$ in a self-supervised manner (\ie, using the Sinkhorn-Knopp cross-view pseudo-labelling~\cite{Caron2020UnsupervisedLO}) to discover the $C\tsone$ categories contained in the given unlabelled data set $\data\tsone$.
+The mapping function $f\tsone = h\tsone \circ g$ is modeled by a \textit{frozen} feature extractor $g(\cdot)$ and a \textit{Cosine Normalized} linear layer $h\tsone(\cdot)$ as task-specific classifier.
+The $g(\cdot)$ is initialized by the PTM weights $\theta_{g}$~\cite{Caron2021EmergingPI}, while $h\tsone(\cdot)$ is randomly initialized.
+In other words, only the classifier $h\tsone(\cdot)$ weights are learned during this step.

-\textbf{Incremental Discovery Step.} After the first discovery step, $\data\tsone$ is discarded, and access to only $\data\tstwo$ is given in the first incremental discovery step $\task\tstwo$ (see see blue box Fig.~\ref{fig:method_framework}).
-Same as the first step, we train a task-specific mapping function modeled by $f\tstwo = h\tstwo \circ g$. $h\tstwo$ is newly initialized for the $\classes\tstwo$ novel classes of $\data\tstwo$, while the \textit{frozen} $g$ is shared across tasks.
+\textbf{Incremental Discovery Step.} After the first discovery step, $\data\tsone$ is discarded, and access to only $\data\tstwo$ is given in the first \textit{incremental} discovery step $\task\tstwo$ (see Fig.~\ref{fig:method_framework}).
+Same as the first step, we train a task-specific mapping function modeled by $f\tstwo = h\tstwo \circ g$.
+The $h\tstwo$ is newly initialized for the $C\tstwo$ novel classes of $\data\tstwo$, while the \textit{frozen} $g$ is shared across tasks.
 Thanks to the \textit{frozen} feature extractor and \textit{\compcntitle} (\compcn), \ours easily forms a unified model $f\tstotwo = h\tstotwo \circ g$ by sharing the feature extractor $g$, and concatenating the two task-specific heads $h\tstotwo(\cdot) = h\tsone(\cdot) \oplus h\tstwo(\cdot)$ for task-agnostic inference.

-Furthermore, to improve the cross-task class-discrimination capability of the unified model, our \ourspp replays the features of the $\classes\tsone$ discovered classes sampled from Gaussian distributions, which uses the stored $\protomean_{\hat{c}\tsone}$ and $\protovar_{\hat{c}\tsone}$, to fine-tune $h\tstotwo(\cdot)$.
-We call this simplified replay mechanism as \textit{\compfrtitle} (\compfr).
-Lastly, $\protomean_{\hat{c}\tstwo}$ and $\protovar_{\hat{c}\tstwo}$ are again computed and stored for future steps.
-For further incremental steps ($t > 2$), the same training steps are repeated, in the same order as described.